ska-telescope/developer.skatelescope.org/src/tools/ci-cd/best-practices-tips-and-tricks.rst

 .. _best-practices-tips-and-tricks:

 *******************************
-Best Practices Tips and Tricks
+Best Practices, Tips and Tricks
 *******************************
 This section describes the best practices tips and tricks that should be followed as part of the GitLab CI/CD infrastructure.